Hell House LLC (film series): Hell House LLC II: The Abaddon Hotel (2018)

 Hell House LLC II: The Abaddon Hotel was released on Shudder on September 20, 2018.
 The plot centers around a group of journalists who have gathered to explore the Abaddon Hotel, which has once again been abandoned following the events of the prior film.
 The film further fleshes out the character of Andrew Tully, a character introduced in the first film, and his goal of opening a gate to hell.
 None of the journalists leave the abandoned hotel alive.
 The sole survivor found by the police is revealed to have been dead all along and sent out to intrigue people into visiting the hotel.
+Bloody Disgusting reviewed the film, criticizing it as a "well-intentioned misstep".

 Hell House LLC III: Lake of Fire (2019)

 Hell House LLC III: Lake of Fire was released as a Shudder exclusive on September 19, 2019.
 It is the third installment of the series.
 The film is styled as a documentary following Russell Wynn, a wealthy and mysterious entrepreneur who wants the Abaddon Hotel to serve as the location for an immersive theater experience called "Insomnia" based on Faust.
-Although aware of the location's history, he is keen to proceed with the venture despite others warning him of ongoing and frightening supernatural events.
-This prompts the documentary team to investigate Russell's past and the prior two events, uncovering new footage that implies Russell was involved with or was monitoring events.
-When opening night arrives chaos ensues.
-However, Russell manages to wrestle Tully and overcome him before he can kill or take any other innocent lives.
-The following day one of the documentary crew muses that Russell was likely an angel sent back to defeat Tully and bring an end to his evil plans.
-Before the film ends, Russell manages to bring back the spirits of the original crew who died in the house, telling them that they are free from the evil but that the house still holds them captive.
-The song "Running Away" by the Pittsburgh based band "Post Traumatik" was used during the bar scene.